 I was a ghost passing straight through the things I yearned to touch.
 People slipped between my fingers like water and dripped out of my life into polluted rivers of memory, only to be forgotten by a heartless sea.
 These hands never taught to hold, there was only the act of letting go.
 Such was my purgatory.
 Neither saved, nor damned, just a phantom to be forgotten.
 Until I saw my future in that place, and found that there was none.

 So I took my body and possessed myself again.
 Bringing new life back into atrophied limbs, reminding them the strength of their grip as I lifted the burdened boulder of existence willingly up this mountain that knows no peak.
 Aware there may never be a period of peace.
 I may always be at war against this, but what greater fight is there?

-in a baptism of ashes.
+Rise and rise and rise again and again, in a baptism of ashes.

 The words I used to curse myself, they were never mine.
 I thought myself damned and made that hell so loud I heard nothing else but my own fire for a lifetime.
 Until someone showed me all those lies I thought were true.
 How they wore my face but spoke in my father’s voice.
 I had to learn how to speak all over again until those voices belonged to me.
 Kindness was once a foreign language, now my tongue is fluent and it has tasted salvation.
 Ever since then, it has finally been quiet.
 Life grows anew among the blackened soil and soon, it will be green again.